 In a Canadian dispute, Ms Kearney, operated a bakery and café for sweet treats and cakes under the name, the ‘Queen of Tarts’.
 The name was the bakery’s identity and ‘Queen of Tarts’ became her persona.

-What Ms Kearney didn’t know was that the name ‘The Queen of Tarts’ had been successfully trade marked by another pastry chef, Ms Pick.
-As the registered trade mark owner, Ms Pick owns the right to use the brand ‘The Queen of Tarts’ in connection with pastries and other baked goods, to the exclusion of all others, including Ms Kearney.
+What Ms Kearney didn’t know, was that the name ‘The Queen of Tarts’ had been successfully trade marked by another pastry chef, Ms Pick.
+As the registered trade mark owner, Ms Pick owns the right to use the brand ‘The Queen of Tarts’, in connection with pastries and other baked goods, to the exclusion of all others, including Ms Kearney.
 Consequently, Ms Pick successfully sued for trade mark infringement.

-Like many small business owners, Ms Kearney believed that registration or incorporation of her business name would be sufficient to protect her legal interests in using the brand ‘Queen of Tarts’ for her pastries.
+Like many small business owners, Ms Kearney believed that registration of her business name would be sufficient to protect her legal interests, in using the brand ‘Queen of Tarts’ for her pastries.
 She received uninformed advice from fellow small business owners and was not aware of the significance of her actions.
-She did not seek professional legal advice and consequently, was not equipped to navigate the legal system on her own.
+She failed to seek professional legal advice and consequently, was not equipped to navigate the legal system on her own.

 Lesson for new business owners

 The purpose of a trade mark search is to identify any potential risks and liabilities arising from identical or similar brands that are already being used by others.
 A trade mark search will also help show you how strong or weak your brand is, compared with others, and whether it is distinctive enough to be easily distinguished from other competing traders in the market place.
-In other words, it will show you how likely it would be for you to be granted exclusive rights to use your brand in connection with your products or services.
+In other words, it will show you how likely it would be for you to be granted exclusive rights to use your brand, in connection with your goods or services.

 Therefore, a comprehensive and thorough trade mark search is the first step to protecting your business interests.
-Without one, you run the risk of infringing upon another person’s intellectual property rights, and paying thousands in damages as a result.
+Without one, you run the risk of infringing upon another person’s intellectual property rights, and paying thousands in damages as a consequence.